githubmofaizan/Websphere_MQ_Scripts/README.md

 First Time Set Up:

 Tested Environment - MQ v9.1, Linux
-Change the permissions to executable 755 seq_mis_reset.sh.
+Change the script permissions to executable 755.
 The script executes for every Queue Manager in batch mode.
 So we need to call the function for every QM at the last line. reset_for_qmgr QM\!A_QM